-It's perhaps not quite as strong on paper as AOC's 24-inch monitor, but those who want a slightly less curved display - while still getting 1920 x 1080 resolution, 144Hz refresh rate, and 3ms response time - have a top option to explore here.
+It's perhaps not quite as solid as other 24-inch monitors, but those who want a slightly less curved display - while still getting 1920 x 1080 resolution, 144Hz refresh rate and 3ms response time - have a top option to explore here.

 Those who play a lot of FPS and RTS games can also tap into the custom display settings to really enhance the experience.

 - 175Hz refresh rate, 1ms response

 - Novel features like the secondary display and front-facing RGB

 The MSI Optix MEG381CQR Plus is a huge 38-inch ultra-wide monitor with an amazing amount of party tricks.